 Prosthetic arms and hands can help mitigate the loss and help individuals recover.
 However, current technology remains limited.
 Individuals who suffer an arm loss will require lifetime medical care and frequent fittings/readjustments of their prosthetic limb.

-Brad Pistotnik Law is an arm injury attorney, lawyer, and abogado who represents clients in Kansas, Oklahoma, Nebraska, Texas, Florida, Missouri, and Illinois seeking accident settlement for personal injuries in workplace accidents, automobile accidents, and the survivors of those who suffer a wrongful death.
-Whether the accident occurred in Wichita, Liberal, Garden City, Russell, Hoisington, La Crosse, Lucas, Lincoln, Ellsworth, Lyons, Sterling, Hays, Kinsley, Stafford, Pratt, Kingman, Wilson, Marquette, Brookville, Carneiro, Holyrood, Claflin, Dubuque, Nickerson, Inman, Glen Elder, Cawker City, Beloit, Ashwerville, Simpson, Hunter, Tipton, Hudson, Great Bend, Alida, Sutphen, Buckeye, Talmage, Detroit, Wreford, Fort Riley, Ogden, Lyons, Woodbine, Navarre, Admire, Osage City, Williamsburg, Waverly, Lebo, Americus, Topeka, Greeley, Rossville, Urich, Archie, Adrian, Passaic, Clinton, Tightwad, Windsor, Concordia, Higginsville, Lee's Summit, Peculiar, Harrisonville, Butler, Oklahoma City, Springfield, Norman, Lawton, Derby, Silver Lake, Milford, or elsewhere in these states, our team works can help you pursue a settlement for your arm injury.
+Brad Pistotnik Law is an arm injury attorney, lawyer, and abogado who represents clients in Kansas, Nebraska, Texas, Florida, Missouri, and Illinois seeking accident settlement for personal injuries in workplace accidents, automobile accidents, and the survivors of those who suffer a wrongful death.
+Whether the accident occurred in Wichita, Liberal, Garden City, Russell, Hoisington, La Crosse, Lucas, Lincoln, Ellsworth, Lyons, Sterling, Hays, Kinsley, Stafford, Pratt, Kingman, Wilson, Marquette, Brookville, Carneiro, Holyrood, Claflin, Dubuque, Nickerson, Inman, Glen Elder, Cawker City, Beloit, Ashwerville, Simpson, Hunter, Tipton, Hudson, Great Bend, Alida, Sutphen, Buckeye, Talmage, Detroit, Wreford, Fort Riley, Ogden, Lyons, Woodbine, Navarre, Admire, Osage City, Williamsburg, Waverly, Lebo, Americus, Topeka, Greeley, Rossville, Urich, Archie, Adrian, Passaic, Clinton, Tightwad, Windsor, Concordia, Higginsville, Lee's Summit, Peculiar, Harrisonville, Butler, Springfield, Lawton, Derby, Silver Lake, Milford, or elsewhere in these states, our team works can help you pursue a settlement for your arm injury.